umer269/Projects/Cracks Detection/README.md

-1) resnet.py: Resnet architecture to detect cracks in solar cells.
+1) resnet.py: Resnet architecture to detect cracks in solar cells using TensorFlow.

 Explanation: